-- Software is eating the world,25 so we need software developers.
+- Software is eating the world, we need software developers.
 But it is less clear what we will need when software finishes its meal and settles down to digest.
 What happens when robots learn to program themselves?

-- One estimate from the World Economic Forum claims that 65 percent of children entering primary school today will eventually work in jobs that do not yet exist.
+- One estimate from the World Economic Forum claims that 65% of children entering primary school today will eventually work in jobs that do not yet exist.